-Note: The illustrations in this manual are for instructional purposes only and may on occasion not show some components in their entirety.
-In some instances an illustration may appear slightly different to that of your particular model but the general procedure will be the same.
+Note: Images in this manual are provided for instruction and informational purposes only and may not show components in their entirety.
+In certain instances images may appear different to the actual machine; where this occurs the general procedure will be basically the same.
 E&OE.